Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 ##### Treasure

 Scattered across the floor of this cell are 3,000 ep.
 The coins have the profiled visage of [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]] stamped on them.
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd von Zarovich]] stamped on them.
 A character can scoop up one hundred coins every minute.

 #### K74b.
 Forgotten Treasure